kilipan/nasin-toki/README.md

 Example: `mi pali lon tomo` - "I work in the room."
 Note the difference: `mi pali e tomo` - "I build a room."

-We also don't use `e` when the prepositional phrase follows `li` directly.
+As above `e` is not used to mark prepositional (indirect) objects, even in sentences where the predicate is left out.

 Example: `ona li tawa tomo` - "They go to the house."
 Note the difference: `ona li tawa e tomo` - "They [physically] move the house."

-Finally, `e` can *never* occur inside of phrases, e.g. in the subject.
+Finally, `e` can *never* occur inside of phrases, e.g. in the subject or in a `pi`-phrase.

 More examples:
 `waso li mama e waso lili` - "The bird cares for the chicks."